 jacksde@earlham.edu

-I am a cultural anthropologist specializing geographically in the United States and Canada, especially within the Great Lakes region.
+I am a cultural anthropologist specializing geographically in Canada and the United States, especially within the Great Lakes region.
 Since 1992, my research and teaching have focused on Indigenous communities - including topics such as urban identity, issues of aging, and environmental injustices - in the past (mainly the 20th century) as well as the present.
 Since 2007, I have expanded my focus to explore disproportionate effects of industrial production and waste on workers, small-town residents, and farming communities.
 Drawing on a variety of fields and perspectives -- including cultural geography, political ecology, Canadian studies, midwestern studies, history, and semiotics -- my research emphasizes lived experiences of environmental injustice in North America, as well as the political-economic structures that perpetuate these conditions.

 I earned all three of my degrees (B.A., M.A., and Ph.D.) in anthropology at the University of Michigan.
 Following a post-doctoral fellowship funded by the National Institutes on Aging at the U-M's School of Social Work, I held a series of visiting teaching gigs before landing a tenure-track position at Earlham College in 2000.